MichaelCurrin/mkdocs-quickstart/docs/tutorial/setup_project.md

     - `index.md` - Homepage in the `docs` directory (by default).
 - `mkdocs.yml` - Config at the root.

+Optionally add `requirements.txt` at the root or in `docs`.
+This can have `mkdocs` in it and also any themes if needed.
+Otherwise just make sure those are handled with a `pip install mkdocs` and `pip install THEME` lines in your instructions.

 ### Create a starter site